 Wilson County’s education system is a source of pride for its citizens.
 From a successful public-school system to specialty schools and higher education offerings, the diversity of educational offerings is a positive element in our growing community.
-The Wilson Academy of Applied Technology, Wilson Early College Academy and Wilson Community College produce a steady stream of skilled young workers who go on to take positions at industrial companies that have also made a home in Wilson.
+The Wilson Academy of Applied Technology, Wilson Early College Academy, Sallie B. Howard High School of Arts and Sciences and Wilson Community College produce a steady stream of skilled young workers who go on to take positions at industrial companies that have also made a home in Wilson.

-The Wilson County School System serves 11,164 students, including those from the City of Wilson, in three modern high schools, six middle schools, and 14 elementary schools.
-Wilson is also home to two early colleges, Wilson Academy of Applied Technology and Wilson Early College Academy where students can hone technological skills and earn an Associate Degree while completing high school education.
+Wilson County Schools serves 10,276 students, including those from the City of Wilson, in four modern high schools, seven middle schools, and 15 elementary schools.
+Wilson is also home to two early colleges, the Wilson Academy of Applied Technology and Wilson Early College Academy, where students can hone technological skills and earn an Associate Degree while completing high school education.

 Wilson Early College Academy (WECA) is designed for students who may be underprepared in a traditional setting but have the academic potential and willingness to accept the challenge to accelerate their future by attending high school and college simultaneously.
 WECA partners with Wilson Community College to award graduates a high school diploma as well as college transferable credit or an associate degree, preparing students for entry into Wilson’s workforce.